35 Uniquely New York Experiences That Shouldn’t Be Missed

 If you’re looking for fun things to do in New York, this park is a great option!

-Located in Upper Manhattan, Fort Tryon Park is full of great attractions — like The Met Cloisters, a reproduction of a medieval monastery that houses the Metropolitan Museum of Art’s medieval art collection.
+Located in Washington Heights, Fort Tryon Park is full of great attractions—like the Met Cloisters, a reproduction of a medieval monastery that houses the Metropolitan Museum of Art’s medieval art collection.

 The park is also home to tons of hiking and walking trails that range in difficulty and tons feature trees and plants native to Manhattan.
 When it comes to NYC unique experiences in nature, this is one of the best options.

-Additionally, the park’s west side offers incredible views of the Hudson River, the George Washington Bridge, and the New Jersey Palisades across the water.
-It’s truly one of the best views in NYC for free.
+Additionally, the park’s west side offers incredible free views of the Hudson River, the George Washington Bridge, and the New Jersey Palisades across the water.

 As you’ll see in the video above, you’ll also find plenty of cheeky signs from the Parks Department along the trail that will put a smile on your face!

-5. Explore one of the world’s most famous collections of information at the New York Public Library.
+6. Explore one of the world’s most famous collections of information at the New York Public Library

-The building is one of the best-preserved examples of the Beaux-Arts style of design and features tons of gorgeous rooms to explore.
+The building is one of the best-preserved examples of the Beaux-Arts style of design, and wandering its many gorgeous rooms is like being on an architectural tour.

-6. Explore the hidden treasures of Central Park.
+8. Explore the hidden treasures of Central Park

 One of the main reasons why NYC is so famous is it’s home to the stunning Central Park, the most filmed location in the world.
-And whether you’re planning an NYC itinerary for 4 days or just a day trip, visiting is an absolute must.
+And whether you’re planning a 4 day itinerary or just a day trip, visiting is an absolute must.

 Manhattan’s most iconic urban oasis is full of unique sights, like an ancient Egyptian obelisk (Cleopatra’s Needle) and Belvedere Castle, a picturesque Gothic tower overlooking a pond.

-The Northern half of Central Park also has some of the best hiking trails in Manhattan — including wooded areas designed to give visitors a taste of the outdoors without having to leave the city.
+The northern half of Central Park also has some of Manhattan’s best hiking trails—including wooded areas designed to give visitors a taste of the outdoors without having to leave the city.

-7. Share some secrets at the Grand Central Terminal Whispering Gallery.
+9. Share some secrets at the Grand Central Terminal Whispering Gallery

 Located just off the Oyster Bar, this hall features acoustic arches that carry even the softest sounds over the hum of one of America’s busiest train stations.